Cole-Brito/Cole-Brito/README.md

 My names Cole Brito (he/him) and I am currently a student in the Algonquin College Computer Engineering - Computing Science Course

-Im very interested in Cyber Secerurity and Software Desgin
+Im very interested in Cyber Security and Software Desgin

 You can reach me via
 Personal Email - colebritoel@gmail.com